 Under Section 1600 of the California Fish and Game Code, anyone proposing to carry out an action in a river, creek or stream must notify the Department of Fish and Game, which is then responsible for determining if there is a need for a Streambed Alteration Agreement.
 A Streambed Alteration Agreement is a contract between the applicant and the CDFG regarding what will and will not be done in the riparian zone and stream course.
 The NRCS and the non-profit organization Sustainable Conservation have developed a Memorandum of Agreement (MOA) with Region 3 of CDFG.
-For the Santa Cruz Countywide Permit Coordination Program, the Regional MOA will be augmented to include Santa Cruz County and a Template 1602 Streambed Alteration Agreement will be approved for the project.
+It is expected that a Regional MOA for the Santa Cruz Countywide Permit Coordination Program and a Template 1602 Streambed Alteration Agreement will be approved for the program.
 This Template will be used to expedite preparation and review of 1602 Agreements for each project carried out under the permit coordination program.
+If not approved, individual 1600 permits will be obtained.